Skip to Main Content

 • Pre-Clerkship Electives

-The Clinical Skills Clerkship is a transition clerkship occurring between 2nd and 3rd year.
-The course focuses on an introduction to the clerkships, with a specific focus on skills related to each clerkship, such as taking a history, performing a physical examination, writing notes, and presenting patients.
+The Clinical Skills Clerkship marks the transition to clerkship year. occurring.
+The 2-week course focuses on an introduction to the clerkships, with a specific focus on skills related to each clerkship, such as taking a history, performing a physical examination, writing notes, and presenting patients.
 The course focuses on professionalism and medical student wellness.
 Finally, there is a procedural component to the clerkship where students learn skills such as suturing and ACLS.

 Objectives